What to do with them? How to Store? Recipes below!

 (If you aren’t going to eat them right away and want them to last in your fridge, we suggest cutting the greens off and storing them separately.
 They can leach moisture from the roots.
 Store in a plastic bag in the fridge)

-snow peas – did you know that a bunch of peas is actually called “a mess of peas”?
+scallions – did you know that a bunch of peas is actually called “a mess of peas”?
 We’ll here is the first mess.
 Enjoy then raw or stir fry them up!

 Recipes to try